 A “map biopsy” is performed when the tumour affects various areas of the conjunctiva.
 This means performing incisional surgery on various parts of the conjuctiva and sending the tissue for biopsy.

 The surgeon labels and meticulously puts directional markers on the tissue samples and sends them to the pathologist.
 After approximately two weeks, a histopathological report is sent to the surgeon and the patient is informed of the results.

 Regardless of whether the tumour is benign or malignant, the surgeon will inform the patient of the prognosis.
 If the tumour is malginant and the dissection margins are tumour-free then only thorough observation is required.

-When there are tumoral cells in the dissection margins or the tumour is malignant, the surgeon may offer complementary treatment with local chemotherapy using interferons, Fluorouracil or Mytomicin.
+If there are tumoral cells in the dissection margins or the tumour is malignant, the surgeon may offer complementary treatment with local chemotherapy using interferons, Fluorouracil or Mytomicin.

-When there is spreading to the orbit or it is associated with local recurrent or distant metastasis, the patient is referred to an oncologist for a more full treatment for malignant neoplasm.
+When there is spreading to the orbit or it is associated with local recurrent or distant metastasis, the patient is referred to an oncologist for a more comprehensive treatment for malignant neoplasm.
 In any case, the ophthalmologist follows the patient closely to detect any possible recurrence of the tumour in the eye and takes action as a consequence.

 As explained before, the prognosis of each case depends on the histopathological report, which the surgeon explains to the patient.
 The cosmetic results are excellent when surgery and reconstruction are carried out properly.

 Benign lesions do not usually reappear and only require regular check-ups.
 Malignant cases require closer monitoring as they do tend to reappear.

 In any kind of surgical procedure, infection is a risk.